 Joined Tuality: 1999

-Steve has deep roots in Hillsboro, growing up on Jackson School Road when it was mainly farmland.
-He was promoted to his current position in late 2013.
-Prior to that, he served as Tuality’s Director of Facilities & Properties.
-Steve is a proponent of community based hospitals like Tuality.
+Steve Krautscheid has deep roots in Hillsboro, growing up on Jackson School Road when it was mostly farmland.
+He served as Tuality’s Director of Facilities & Properties until he was promoted to Ancillary Services Administrator in 2013.
+Krautscheid is a proponent of community based hospitals like Tuality.
 He calls Tuality an asset of the community.
-In his spare time, Steve likes to spend time with his family: wife Loretta, a professor at the University of Portland; daughter Beth, a medical school student at OHSU; son Mark, a history/music major at University of Portland, and son Nick, a graduating senior who will attend the University of Portland in fall of 2014.
+He enjoys spending his spare time with his family: wife Loretta, a professor at the University of Portland; daughter Beth, a medical school student at OHSU; sons Mark and Nick who are attending the University of Portland.

 Chief Human Resource Officer

-Kathy is one of the newest members of the Administrative Council, joining the group in late 2013.
-Kathy is a big believer in leadership training and development.
-“We need to continue to grow our people to be successful,” she said.
-She also thinks Tuality needs to invest in all employees to become the destination health care provider for our region because “it’s our primary resource.”
-Kathy and her husband, Bill, spend time in Idaho where her two sons, Dan and Brian, operate a farming/cattle operation in Bellevue, Idaho.
+Kathy Ratliffe is a big believer in leadership training and development.
+“We need to continue to grow our people to be successful,” Ratliffe said.
+She believes that Tuality needs to invest in all employees to become the destination health care provider for our region because “it’s our primary resource.”
+She and her husband, Bill, spend time in Idaho where their two sons, Dan and Brian, operate a farming/cattle operation in Bellevue, Idaho.